fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/Getting-Started-v2.md

 ## Exploring Your Lab Resources

-1. To get a better understanding of your lab resources and credentials, navigate to the **Environment Details** tab.
+1. To get a better understanding of your lab resources and credentials, navigate to the **Environment** details tab.

    ![](./Images/env.png)